bineet-coderep/StatJitteryScheduler/README.md

 *  $H_0$ (_null hypothesis_): Asserts that with at most probability $c$, a randomly chosen trajectory will have a deviation bounded by $\mathbf{d}_{ub}$ .
 * $H_1$ (_alternative hypothesis_): Asserts that with at least probability $c$, a randomly chosen run will have a deviation that is bounded by $\mathbf{d}_{ub}$.

 We then use the Jeffreys’s Bayes factor test to decide between these two hypotheses.
-An important consequence of our test is, when the samples we have drawn do not support the alternative hypothesis, they will contain a counterexample with a deviation that exceeds the current value of $\mathbf{d}_{ub}$ .
-This will lead to the next iteration of hypothesis testing based on a new, larger $\mathbf{d}_{ub}$ .
+An important consequence of our test is, when the samples we have drawn do not support the alternative hypothesis, they will contain a counterexample with a deviation that exceeds the current value of $\mathbf{d}_{ub}$.
+This will lead to the next iteration of hypothesis testing based on a new, larger $\mathbf{d}_{ub}$.
 In this sense, our method is driven by a counterexample guided refinement strategy to eventually accept the alternative hypothesis (see Fig. 2).

 ![methodology](methodology.png)